VivekTej99/VivekTej99/README.md

  ___

 My name is Vivek Tej and I'm a software engineer.
-I'm from India, living in hyderabad and currently working as part-time at tech.at.core.
+I'm from India, living in hyderabad and currently working as Software Engineer at tech.at.core.
 You can find me on  <a href="https://www.linkedin.com/in/vivektej" rel="nofollow noreferrer" target="_blank">
     <img src="https://i.stack.imgur.com/gVE0j.png" alt="linkedin"> LinkedIn
   </a>

-- 🔭 I’m currently working on ...
-Full Stack Web Development, AI and ML
+- 🔭 I’m currently crafting scalable web applications and solving problems
-- 🌱 I’m currently learning ...
-Django, Machine Learning
+- 🌱 I’m always a problem solver and have passion for technology by developing something
 - 👯 I’m looking to collaborate on ...
 Freelancing Projects
-- 🤔 I’m looking for help with ...
-Freelancing Web development or AI and ML projects/ work from home
+- I'm open for exploring different areas jobs in Software Industry
+- 🤔 I’m interested to connect with people who are problem solvers like me.
 - 💬 Ask me about ...
-Full stack web development
+Full stack web development, AI and ML
 - 📫 How to reach me: ... vivektej2299@gmail.com
 - 😄 Pronouns: ...
-He
+He, Him
 - ⚡ Fun fact: ...
 I love cooking, I will try a new recipe when I get bored with daily activities :) .